Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Experiments

-\textbf{Results.} Table \ref{tab:doman_generalization} summarizes the OOD experiment results wherein we report the accuracy on both source dataset and target datasets.
-RePrompt achieves optimal results on ImageNet V2 and ImageNet-R and demonstrates comparable performance with UPT~\cite{UPT} on Image-Sketch.
-These results demonstrates that Reprompt is a reasonable and more robust approach for prompt tuning.
+\textbf{Results.} Table~\ref{tab:doman_generalization} summarizes the OOD experiment results, including the accuracy on both source datasets and target datasets.
+RePrompt achieves optimal results on ImageNet V2 and ImageNet-Sketch while demonstrating performance comparable to PromptSRC~\cite{promptsrc} on ImageNet-R. These results indicate that Reprompt has better generalization for datasets with domain shifts.
+RePrompt struggles on ImageNet-A and ImageNet-R. This is likely due to a lack of diversity in the retrieval database, only ImageNet, which limits generalization to adversarial and artistic images.
+In practical scenarios, we can improve the deficiency by expanding the search base and improving the search quality.